devvid/flask-boilerplate/simple1/README.md

 # flask-boilerplate-simple1
 Simple Flask project 1

+## Important
+Make sure to generate a new secret key in the `src/config.py` file.

 ## Install
 Run the following code block before starting up the app for the first time.
 ```